inventorysource/dev-frontend-assessment/README.md

 ### Submission
 - Add any assumptions you made, challenges you over came, or anything note-worthy that you would like to have evaluated and/or discussed.
 Put these assumptions in the **ASSUMPTIONS.md** file.
 - Commit your changes to your own GitHub profile (or another public code repository) and send a link to the repository to the person that provided you this assessment.
+- **Provide the # of hours you invested in the assessment in your submission**

 ### Tips
-- Effective us of white space and colors to make the data consumable
+- Effective use of white space and colors to make the data consumable
 - Effective use of coloring to distinguish trends